cmudrc/pied-piper/README.md

 ## Introduction

 Whenever environments condition change for species, the living entities start to react to the new new condition.
-This projects aims at modeling the Alaskan communities that are heavily affected by the global warming.
+This projects aims at modeling the interdependent nature of life between humans and their environment.

 ## Installation